Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 • 1 teaspoon mint extract

-1- In a blender, combine vanilla ice cream, milk, and food coloring.
+1—Combine vanilla ice cream, milk, and food coloring in a blender.
 Blend until smooth.

 2- Pour the milkshake mixture evenly between small sample cups.